Kendall & Kylie Jenner Rock A Skimpy Bikini & Red Hot Swimsuit For Swimwear Shoot

 The model, who’s walked the runway for some of the biggest fashion houses in the world, accessorized the pretty skimpy bikini look with white nail polish and a pair of large silver hoop earrings in both ears.

-As for Kylie, she was showed off her amazing body just over a year after welcoming her daughter Stormi into the world with boyfriend Travis Scott.
+As for Kylie, she was showing off her amazing body just over a year after welcoming her daughter Stormi into the world with boyfriend Travis Scott.

 For Jenner’s stunning new photo, Khloe Kardashian’s little sister rocked a plunging fire engine red high-cut swimsuit with a zipper on the chest and white trim along the edges.